Building Firefox On Windows

 - The build may fail if you have a

 PYTHONenvironment variable set.
-You will see an error almost immediately that says "
+It displays an error almost immediately that says "

-The system cannot find the file specified".
-In a command shell, typing "
+The system cannot find the file specified."
+Typing "

-SET PYTHON=" before running the Mozilla build tools in that same shell should fix this.
+unset PYTHON" before running the Mozilla build tools in the same command shell should fix this.
 Make sure that

-PYTHONis actually unset, rather than set to an empty value.
-In the command shell, "
+PYTHONis unset, rather than set to an empty value.

 - Building with versions of NSIS other than the version that comes with the latest supported version of MozillaBuild is not supported and will likely fail.

-- If you intend to distribute your build to others, you will need to set
+- If you intend to distribute your build to others, set

 WIN32_REDIST_DIR=$VCINSTALLDIR\redist\x86\Microsoft.VC80.CRTin your mozconfig to get the Microsoft CRT DLLs packaged along with the application.